River City Roots Fest

 A cornerstone of our community is our commitment to sustainability, which is why Home ReSource and the City of Missoula lead the charge on the green scene each year, ensuring the festival is as climate friendly as possible.
 The Roots Team is committed to reducing the carbon footprint of our festival while improving the health of our community and planet.
 From expanding zero waste options, to sustainable commute options, to offsetting our musicians’ emissions, the 2024 River City Roots Festival is dedicated to responsibly throwing Missoula’s best party.

 No doubt you’ll see our Green Team Zero Waste Ambassadors at the festival managing the “waste stream”.
 Last year our team diverted 65% of Roots Fest waste from the landfill – and most of this became compost!
-Look for their bright green shirts and thank them for their efforts!
+Thank them for their efforts, and you can join this team too – click here to volunteer for the Green Team.

-Here are the many ways we’re greening the Roots Fest in 2024:
+Here are some of the many ways we’re greening the Roots Fest in 2025:

-• Single-use plastic straws: six years ago, we eliminated these at the festival!
+• Single-use plastic straws: 9 years ago, we eliminated these at the festival!
 Wahoo!

 • Zero Waste Vendors: All food vendors are required to be part of our Zero Waste Vendor Program.
 All vendors will NOT use any plastic, single-use glass, or Styrofoam food service ware.
 All containers, drinks, and utensils are recyclable or compostable.
 If you stop by a vendor, thank them for their actions to go green.

 • All-In-One Recycling Stations with Composting.
-Four years ago, we expanded our Zero Waste Stations to include compost bins.
+Our Zero Waste Stations to include compost bins.
 These green bins—filled with food scraps, plates, utensils and more—end up at the City-owned Garden City Compost, hauled by our friends at Missoula Compost Collection.
 In addition to MCC’s compost bins, Republic Services provides All-In-One Recycling service.
 To help festival goers know what and how to discard, you’ll find Green Team volunteers acting as Zero Waste Ambassadors at many of these stations.
 You can recognize these ambassadors by their green Roots Fest shirts and their nifty trash pickers.
 Do give them a high five!

 • Water Stations.
-If all you need is water (!) stop by one of the Culligan water stations and fill your reusable bottle or Festival cup with cool H20.
+If all you need is water (!) stop by the Culligan water truck and fill your reusable bottle or Festival cup with cool H20.
 Stay hydrated!

 • Bike Valet: In our opinion, biking to Roots demands VIP treatment!
 To that end, Missoula In Motion and Green Team volunteers will again offer a bicycle valet parking service.
 If you bike to the festival, simply ride up to the secured area located on the Higgins end of the Art Show and let our volunteers do the rest.
 The Bike Valet will be available from 6pm – 10:30pm both nights of the Festival.
 If you choose to use your own bike parking arrangements, please only lock up to designated bike racks to avoid chaining up to trees.
 By riding and parking your bike responsibly, you help reduce carbon emissions, improve traffic flow, and protect our urban forests.